“Educating the mind without educating the heart is no education at all”

 - Continuous improvement is achieved through a whole school culture of, and commitment to, creativity, engagement and professionalism.

 What is unique to the study of Personal, Social and Health Education?

 Our PSHE curriculum will help to prepare students to become responsible, confident, thoughtful and informed young adults.
 The knowledge and understanding that the study of PSHE delivers will support our students in their future lives as they encounter different challenges, relationships, opportunities, religions and cultures.
-Within PSHE, our carefully sequenced curriculum covers and extends the National curriculum.
+Within PSHE, our carefully sequenced curriculum covers and extends the statutory requirements expected within this unique and diverse subject area.
 Students will explore a wide range of concepts that help develop them into well-rounded individuals ready for life in the 21st century.
 Students will have the opportunity to build their self-awareness and moral compass by studying various challenging topics.
-They will discuss ways to keep themselves safe in the 21st century with a clear focus on the internet safety and online bullying.
+They will discuss ways to keep themselves safe in the 21st century with a clear focus on internet safety and online bullying.
 Students will develop a deep knowledge of dealing with difficult situations and where to look if they ever need help and support throughout life.
 A range of topics such as contraception, abortion and consent will encourage pupils to develop an understanding and level of empathy for difficulties faced in modern-day society.
 Students will develop an understanding of British Values, including the right to freedom of speech within the rule of law; students will debate on asylum, migration and democracy.